MagdalenaOlak/Portfolio/README.md

 # Portfolio

 ## About me
 My name is Magdalena Olak.
-I am a software tester.
-I found out about this profession relatively recently and I liked it very much.
-After two years of work, I care even more about development, so I have set my daily routine on the priority of learning as much as I can in the field, including test automation.
-Being a software tester has been a milestone in my professional career and the position of developer is my professional goal due to the variety of tasks and development opportunities.
+I an automatin tester.
+I found out about this profession relatively recently and I liked it very much so I have set my daily routine on the priority of learning as much as I can in the field.

 [LinkedIn](https://www.linkedin.com/in/magdalenaolak/)

 ## Tools
+  - [Cypress](https://www.cypress.io/) - This is a frontend test automation tool for web applications, built on JavaScript.
   - [Visual Studio Code](https://code.visualstudio.com) - Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications
   - [Eclipse IDE for Java Developers](https://www.eclipse.org/downloads/packages/release/kepler/sr1/eclipse-ide-java-developers) - The essential tools for any Java developer
   - [PyCharm](https://www.jetbrains.com/pycharm/) - Integrated development environment